 When the terms of the offer have been confirmed with the candidate, the unit head will provide the dean with the completed term sheet spreadsheet and any addenda.
 Upon approval, the dean or delegate* will email the term sheet and addenda to TTF Offers.
 TTF Offers will confirm terms and then provide the dean with a contingent offer package in PDF, consisting of the finalized offer letter and addenda.
 The Dean's Office will confirm the elements of the offer and route for appropriate signatures.

 * Only Deans and approved designees may submit term sheets to TTF Offers.

 The school/college will then send the offer to the candidate, requesting that they sign and return the offer package.
 The school/college will keep OtP posted on the results of the offer.
 If the candidate accepts the offer:

 - The unit will disposition the other candidates in MyTrack.

 - If the whole search was not conducted via MyTrack (e.g. search used Academic Jobs Online), the unit will submit the successful candidate’s application materials to HR and follow HR's instructions to finalize the search documentation.

-- The dean will forward the signed offer package to OtP, as well as those listed as cc's in the offer letter.
+- The dean will forward the signed offer package to TTF Offers, as well as those listed as cc's in the offer letter.

 - HR will complete the MyTrack offer card, complete search review and appropriate degree/background checks, and issue the final notice of appointment (this replaces the RTO/contract) to the candidate.
 Once the candidate confirms, HR will finalize via MyTrack.